-While her years as a child star are far behind her, McKellar is using her star power to propel her genius-level math skills into a second career as a New York Times bestselling author of a wildly popular series of math books for young adults.
+While McKellar’s years as a child star are far behind her, she’s using her star power to propel her genius-level math skills into a second career as a New York Times bestselling author of a wildly popular series of math books for young adults.
 Who would have thought that knowing how to do your math homework could be so cool?

 Avoiding the Child Star Pitfalls

-Child stars often have a hard time transitioning to adulthood -- we've all heard the cautionary tales about those once-cute kids who failed to move past their youthful fame and success.
-Some drop into oblivion or even worse, while others like McKellar weather the transition well.
+Child stars often have a hard time transitioning to adulthood — we’ve all heard the cautionary tales about those once-cute kids who failed to move past their youthful fame and success.
+Some drop into oblivion or even worse, while others weather the transition well.

 Math Doesn’t Suck, and Other Best Sellers